 While this new widened intersection is an improvement over the previous intersection, it will still be a challenge for ALL of the normal daily 35th Avenue traffic to travel around this corner.
-This will happen during 236th Street road construction in May 2022 to August 2022.
 This picture is looking East.

 Site distance looking to the right (East) is very poor at this stop sign.
 All vehicles stopping at this location must ease forward about 15 feet past the stop bar before the driver can see on-coming vehicles FROM the East.